 As someone with decades of experience working with the church, Bryan is well-versed in the challenges specific to ministries when resourcing design, and he brings this insight to every project.

 Brett graduated with a BS in graphic design from Southern Adventist University and over the past decade he has lead a diverse range of design projects from initial concept through final production.
 In the studio, Brett is a bit of a Swiss Army Knife moving effortlessly from designing new brands to creating compelling digital experiences to navigating the complexities of producing monthly publications.

 In addition to being a great designer, Brett also has a passion for cycling and even co-founded Switchback Cycle Club—an apparel company for cyclists.
 So if you're in the market for a well-designed jersey, socks, t-shirt, or other accessories you might want to check them out.

 Ellen graduated from Andrews University in 2010 with a love for editorial design and a disdain for what many were proclaming to be the end of print.
 Thankfully, print is still very much a part of our lives and Ellen was able to start her career as a designer at Adventist Frontier Missions and is now focused almost entirely on editorial work for clients at Types & Symbols.

-In addition to crafting beautiful design solutions, Ellen has also worked as Adjunct Faculty at Andrews University and is currently teaching graphic design at Blue Mountain Academy in Hamburg, Pennsylvania.
+In addition to crafting beautiful design solutions, Ellen has also worked as Adjunct Faculty at Andrews University.

 Martin is a designer, strategist, and technologist, with fifteen years of experience solving digital problems for startups, fortune 500s, universities, and non-profits.
 Martin currently serves as principal of Research & Design, a design and technology consultancy that focuses on tackling problems within higher-education and healthcare.
 Martin and his team at Research & Design work with Types & Symbols to deliver digital solutions on projects that require a technology component.